-A "specific gift" is a specific piece of property that you specifically give to a specific child, a specific grandchild, or other person (like a parent or sibling).
+A "specific gift" is a specific piece of property that you specifically give to a specific person like your spouse, a specific child, a specific grandchild, or other person (like a parent or sibling).
 If you want to give a specific gift, you can do that in Section 3 below.